inkbear/cctapp/docs/experiments.md

 * Zero or more staff
 * A single cohort of participants

-The CCT available for linking is based on the CCT assigned by the CCT Owner to the current PI.
+The CCT available for linking is based on the CCT assigned by the CCT Owner to a PI.

-Selection choices for collaborators and staff include all registered users in the system except CCT Owner and Admin.
+Selection choices for collaborators and staff include all registered users in the system except thos accounts with a role of CCT Owner or Admin.
 This allows unique combinations of teams regardless of roles on other projects, e.g. a grad student could be a PI on one project while acting as staff or collaborator on another project.